 When the case worker transfers an individual from Family Care (FC) to Primary Home Care (PHC) or Community Attendant Services (CAS), send a referral packet to the receiving provider.
-The provider will begin pre-initiation activities, as well as coordinate the end date for FC and begin date for PHC/CAS, with the case worker or Texas Health and Human Services Commission nurse.
+The provider will begin

 The FC authorization must be closed in the Service Authorization System before the PHC/CAS authorization can be opened.
 Send the individual Form 2065-A, Notification of Community Care Services, within two business days of authorizing services as notification of the program change and (if applicable) of the change in providers.